sethgreen23/Codewars.com_mySolutions/Java 1.8/README.md

 - Kata.expandedForm(70304); # Should return "70000 + 300 + 4"

 NOTE: All numbers will be whole numbers greater than 0.

+# TrippleDouble
+- Return 1, if first long containts a digit 3 times in a row and the second long contains that digit 2 times
+- Return 0, if not